papivot/pace-docs/PKS Scaling.md

 > `kubectl run -i --tty load-generator --image=busybox /bin/sh`

-Should give an output -
+should give an output -

 ```shell
 If you don't see a command prompt, try pressing enter.